 Yes.
 Through years of research and inquiry, we learned that MFC Member- Owners want more of what the Co-op does well: access to natural, local and organic foods and a wider array of organic product options.
 The larger space will feature an expanded deli, an expanded full service meat and seafood counter, an expanded beverage bar, more cash registers/check-out lines, additional indoor and outdoor seating, an added multipurpose educational/demo area as well as the expanded parking lot – which you are already using.

-We could break ground as early as June 2019 and open in the spring of 2020.
+We could break ground as early as August 2019 and open in the summer of 2020.
 However, there are many pieces that need to come together in order for us to move ahead with construction, including putting all of the financing in place.
 This among other factors may change this date considerably.
 Please stay tuned for updates in future e-newsletters and our website.

 No. The costs associated with expanding our store will not impact prices of products.
 Retail prices are driven by several factors, including: cost of goods from vendors, costs for product ingredients, packaging, and transportation.
 Weather events that impact product availability and deliverability can also contribute to price increases.